 You can model an inflation-linked bond contract as an instrument of type InflationLinkedBond in LUSID.
 See all supported instruments.

-Note LUSID has multiple instrument types for different kinds of bond:
+Note LUSID has other instrument types for different kinds of bond:

 Kind of bond | LUSID instrument type | More information |